rajatkb/golang-lru/README.md

 This provides the `lru` package which implements a fixed-size thread safe LRU cache.
 It is based on the cache in Groupcache.
+This is a fork of the golan-lru cache package with some minor additions.
+Following are the list of changes

+- onEvict method for all LRU implementation
+- Range method to read through all the <key , value> in LRU (synchronous and locked)

 Documentation
 =============